Dharineesh-17/Lostlink/README.md

-# LostLink — Campus Lost & Found Management System
+# LostLink — Campus Lost & Found Management System.

 A production-grade, microservices-based campus lost-and-found platform built with **Spring Boot 3**, **Spring Cloud**, and **React**.
 Designed for Organisations to digitize the traditional notice-board process.